-- (a) As explained earlier, a taxable person can deduct his claimable input tax in the taxable period where the tax is charged to him and the portion claimed is based on the use or intended use of the input.
+- 36. As explained earlier, a taxable person can deduct his claimable input tax in the taxable period where the tax is charged to him and the portion claimed is based on the use or intended use of the input.
 However, there are instances where an intention formed by a taxable person at the time of making a provisional apportionment was later changed.
 A change of intention could be due to various reasons such as change in business pattern, market conditions or speculative nature of a supply.
-Such a change of intention, if it happens within six years from the first day of the taxable period where the attribution was made or determined, is subject to adjustment for "over-deduction" or "short claimed" as follows:- - (i) When a taxable person has attributed goods or services, the "over-deduction" provision would apply to him where he is required to calculate the difference in tax claimed triggered by the change of use, with the same apportionment method where the original attribution was made, and account the amount of tax that was over-deducted by him in the tax return for the taxable period in which the change of use occurs.
+Such a change of intention, if it happens within six years from the first day of the taxable period where the attribution was made or determined, is subject to adjustment for "overdeduction" or "short claimed". - 37.
+When a taxable person has attributed goods or services; - (a) for making wholly taxable supplies, but instead used the goods or services for making both taxable and exempt supplies;

-- (a) for making wholly taxable supplies, but instead used the goods or services for making both taxable and exempt supplies; - (b) for making both taxable and exempt supplies, but used the goods or services for making wholly exempt supplies; or - (c) for making both taxable and exempt supplies, but reduced the proportion of making taxable supplies to exempt supplies;
+- (b) for making both taxable and exempt supplies, but used the goods or services for making wholly exempt supplies; or - (c) for making both taxable and exempt supplies, but reduced the proportion of making taxable supplies to exempt supplies;